-The Conditions section provides medical information that is necessary to assess the relevance of contact tracing for individual STls and blood-borne infections.
-When deciding on which STls should be the focus of contact tracing, a number of factors should be considered:
+The Conditions section provides medical information that is necessary to assess the relevance of contact tracing for individual STIs and BBV infections.
+When deciding on which STIs should be the focus of contact tracing, a number of factors should be considered:

-- Potential seriousness of the condition - Higher priority and greater resources should be given to conditions that are life-threatening or commonly have other major sequelae; for example, HIV, syphilis and STls in pregnancy.
+- Potential seriousness of the condition - Higher priority and greater resources should be given to conditions that are life-threatening or commonly have other major sequelae; for example, detection and treatment of syphilis can prevent the development of secondary and tertiary disease; timely identification of HIV infection is important given the benefit of antiretroviral therapy; and

 - Commonness of the condition - The relative importance of contact tracing may be greater when a condition is rare in a particular population; for example, HIV infection among heterosexuals or chancroid in a low prevalence area.